This is the FAQ for MultiWeather, an weather information retrieval

 one have suggestions concerning this document, drop me an email.

-The configure scripts checks wether all necessary compiler features
+above.
+The configure scripts checks wether your system has all

 How can I contribute?